samwalkow/2021-scipy-poster-ScientificWorkflowDescription/ScientificWorkflowDescription_SciPy2021.md

 #### Beyond Astrophysics

-Historically yt was developed for computational astrophysics, and it is our goal to expand yt beyond it's original domain but implementing a domain contexts system.
+Historically yt was developed for computational astrophysics, and it is our goal to expand yt beyond it's original domain by implementing a domain contexts system.
 Adding a way for the Analysis Schema to detect and adjust the schema according to the domain the user is working will just users more computational power to answer research questions.

 In the future, we are aiming to expand yt's capabilities to support: